blue-triangle-tech/sea-sp-community-edition/README.md

 Requires at least: 5.1
 Tested up to: 5.6
 Requires PHP: 7.0
-Stable tag: 1.4.1
+Stable tag: 1.4.2
 License: GPLv3
 License URI: https://choosealicense.com/licenses/gpl-3.0/

+## == Important Notice ==

+(IMPORTANT IF INSTALLING FROM GITHUB REPO) Rename the folder from SeaSP-Community-Edition to sea-sp-community-edition

 ## == Description ==

-Sea SP-Community Edition is an automated Content Security Policy manger that first installs a strict Sea SP-Community Edition is an automated Content Security Policy manger.
-A Content Security Policy (CSP) is a browser security standard that controls what domains, subdomains, and types of resources a browser can load on a given web page.
-It is implemented via an HTTP header, but a CSP can also be placed on a web page using a <meta> tag.
-CSPs are compatible with most modern desktop and mobile browsers, including Chrome, Firefox, Internet Explorer, Edge, Opera, and Safari.
-CSP’s are used to detect and prevent certain types of attacks including form jacking and cross-site scripting, browser hijacking and ad injection, as well as unauthorized piggyback tags.
+SeaSP-Community Edition WordPress plugin is an automated **Content Security Policy Manager**.
+SeaSP allows you to create, configure, and deploy a Content Security Policy for your site.

+The WordPress SeaSP-Community Edition plugin catalogs the domains your site is using.
+Categorize and filter out unwanted domains.
+Add a layer of WordPress security site from magecart and other cross-scripting hacks to keep your WordPress site safe.
-The Wordpress SeaSP Community Edition was created to help quickly document what domains your site is using, so you can categorize and filter out any unwanted domains.
-First SeaSP installs a strict non-blocking CSP to collect violation data.
-The violation data is stored in the Wordpress database as a php option within the plugin options schema.

-Using the SeaSP Community Edition plugin, the violations can approved by domains and categorized by directives (CSS, fonts, images, JS, etc.).
-Base domains and subdomains can also be approved.
-The SeaSP UI helps users by explaining what each directive does, and how they can be used to create a CSP.
+SeaSP installs a strict non-blocking CSP to collect violation data and provide a violation report.
+Violation data flows into the WordPress database as a PHP option within the plugin options schema.
+Violations can be approved by domains and categorized by directives (CSS, fonts, images, JS, etc.).
+You can also approve base domains and subdomains.
+The SeaSP UI helps users by explaining what each directive does, and how to use them to create a CSP.

-Once the domain and directive settings are configured as needed, the CSP can be updated to blocking mode.
-Once the CSP is put into blocking mode, the site is protected from any unrecognized code.
-Helping you secure your site and protect your bounty.
+After configuring the domain and directive settings switch the CSP to blocking mode.
+Once the CSP goes into blocking mode, the site's protected from any unrecognized code.
+SeaSP-Community Edition helps secure your site.

 ## == Installation ==